scalev-id/docs/src/auth.md

-# OAuth 2.0 Integration
+# Authorization

-This document outlines the OAuth 2.0 authorization process for integrating with Scalev API.
-By following this guide, you'll be able to obtain access tokens that allow your application to interact with Scalev API on behalf of your users.
+This document outlines the authorization process for integrating with Scalev API.
+We use OAuth 2.0 to allow third-party applications to access user data securely and with user consent.
+By following this guide, you will learn how to authenticate users, obtain access tokens, and make authorized API requests.

 ## Overview